tresata/spark-kafka/README.md

 # spark-kafka
 Spark-kafka is a library that facilitates batch loading data from Kafka into Spark, and from Spark into Kafka.

-This library does not provide a Kafka Input DStream for Spark Streaming.
-For that please take a look at the spark-streaming-kafka library that is part of Spark itself.

 ## SimpleConsumerConfig
 This is the configuration that KafkaRDD needs to consume data from Kafka.
 It includes metadata.broker.list (a comma-separated list of Kafka brokers for bootstrapping) and some SimpleConsumer related settings such as timeouts and buffer sizes.
 Only metadata.broker.list is required.